-This post is the follow-up of the Motors-in-robotics’ serie.
-Although what I will present you here is still basic notions and can be addressed to anyone keen on knowing more about it, don't hesitate to have a look at the previous posts (types of motors in robotics, DC motor direction and speed control, how to read a datasheet), they will help you expand your knowledge about electric motors and start on good basis.
+This post is the follow-up of the Motors-in-robotics series.
+Although what I will present you here is still basic notions and can be addressed to anyone keen on knowing more about it, don't hesitate to have a look at the previous posts (types of motors in robotics, DC motor direction, and speed control, how to read a datasheet), they will help you expand your knowledge about electric motors and start on a reasonable basis.

-Your DC brushed motor is really full of surprises: you think that if feeding it with some electric power, it kindly provides a turning shaft.
-Sometimes it spins very fast, sometimes slower, and with more or less force — actually torque —.
-That's something amazing and that's good enough.
+Your DC brushed motor is full of surprises: you think feeding it with some electric power kindly provides a turning shaft.
+Sometimes it spins fast, sometimes slower, and with more or less force — actually torque —.
+That's something unique, and that's good enough.

-Remember this image I put in one of the first post about motors?
+Remember this image I put in one of the first posts about motors?

 It's highly simplified, though, and reality is slightly different.

-What I will detail here is still simplified, but however a little more precise.
+What I will detail here is still simplified but a little more precise.

 A motor generates more than a rotation, more than only torque and speed.
-There are many other things getting out of it, and they go from things that you don't really care to things you wish never exist.
-Let's review everything what really comes out from your motors.
+Many other things are getting out of it, and they go from something you don't care about to things you wish never existed.
+Let's review everything that really comes out of your motors.

 Torque and speed

 What are they?
-Torque is the force applied at the distance to an object's pivot —hence it's a Force times a Distance —, allowing the object to rotate.
-In International System of Units measure, it’s represented in Newton-meter (N.m) (1).
+Torque is the force applied at a distance to an object's pivot —hence it's a Force time a Distance —, allowing the object to rotate.
+The International System of Units measure is represented in Newton-meter (N.m) (1).
 Applied to your motor, torque is also the rotational force provided by the rotor.

-Speed, is actually the rotational speed of the rotor.
+Speed is the rotational speed of the rotor.
 Nothing much to say about it, because you already know from a previous post that you can control that speed with easy electronics and PWM.
-You can express it in radians per second (rad/s), or most of the time in revolutions per minute (rpm) (1).
+You can express it in radians per second (rad/s), or most of the time, in revolutions per minute (rpm) (1).

-We already discussed about this in a previous post, but it's interesting to precise that this linear curve is theoretical.
+We already discussed this in a previous post, but it's attractive to be precise that this linear curve is theoretical.
 In your real world, it may look like that:

 Moment of inertia